You’ll be able to effectively manage a nonprofit entity thanks to the financial and management courses in this certificate program.

-The Graduate Certificate in Nonprofit Management (GCNM) enhances your knowledge and broadens your skills, covering administration in a public sector context as well as finance, human resources and other special topics specific to nonprofits and nonprofit business environments.
+The Suffolk Graduate Certificate in Nonprofit Management (GCNM) will enhance your understanding of public sector finance.
+This program will cover administration in a public sector context as well as finance, human resources, and other special topics specific to nonprofits and nonprofit business environments.

 4 months, full-time study

 9-16 months, part-time study

 This introductory graduate-level course provides an overview of public administration and service and serves as a basis for further advanced studies in the MPA program.
 This course covers the structure, functions, and process of public service organizations at various levels, including governments and nonprofit organizations.
 Students explore historical trends, ethical considerations, and political rationale for the present operations of public service.